bozsahin/thebench/README.md

    <code>./bench.sh uninstall</code>

 This will remove TheBench files and auxiliary directories.
 It won't touch your python or SBCL.
 To remove them, use your package manager.
-To clean your <code>~/.bashrc</code>, just delete every line that mentions `bench'.
-(We don't do that automatically, not knowing whether you've changed this file yourself.)

 SBCL, PYTHON AND PACKAGE MANAGER NOTES: